 Activists wore red helmets with hammer and sickle insignia, and its organ was Sekai Kakumei (World Revolution).
 Its student base was strongest at several regional universities in the Tōhoku region of northeast Japan and at Sophia University in Tokyo.

 Confusingly, it also called itself Nihon Kakumeiteki Kyōsanshugisha Dōmei (Japan Revolutionary Communist League), though was (and remains) known colloquially as Daiyon Intā or sometimes (more abusively) Yontoro.

 That being said, it had initial teething problems and internal disorder from the start with members who had taken part in Ōta’s entryism.
-Fourth International Japan had to rebuild its organisation during the late 1960’s and early 1970’s, and it was perhaps strongest during that decade, as symbolized by its significant contribution to the Narita campaign.
-(Always the loner and renegade, Ōta himself also very quickly left Fourth International, ultimately drawn away from Trotskyism and Marxism towards theories of a mondial Lumpenproletariat revolution during the 1970’s, but that is a whole other article.)
+Fourth International Japan had to rebuild its organisation during the late 1960s and early 1970s, and it was perhaps strongest during that decade, as symbolised by its significant contribution to the Narita campaign.
+(Always the loner and renegade, Ōta himself also very quickly left Fourth International, ultimately drawn away from Trotskyism and Marxism towards theories of a mondial Lumpenproletariat revolution during the 1970s, but that is a whole other article.)

 It was removed from the United Secretariat of the Fourth International (USFI) in 1991 and so is now only a sympathizer group (Permanent Observer Group) in the wider Fourth International movement.
 Kakehashi is co-edited with another faction, Kokusaishugi Rōdōsha Zenkoku Kyōgikai (National Council of Internationalist Worker).